flybywiresim/docs/docs/pilots-corner/a32nx-briefing/flight-deck/pedestal/rmp.md

 Passenger Address is used by the flight personnel to make passenger announcements through loudspeakers in the cabin.

-!!! info ""
-    Currently only available in the Development version of the aircraft.

 #### PA transmission key

 Pressed and held: To make an announcement, a boom, mask, or hand mic is used